In this WooCommerce hosting review, we’ll test out Kinsta’s Starter plan on a WooCommerce store to gauge website performance.

 Server-level caching

 With Kinsta, you can rest assured that your WooCommerce store will run blazingly fast for shoppers.
-The web hosting provider utilized server-level caching combined with additional WooCommerce rules to deliver excellent performance.
+The web hosting provider utilized server-level caching and additional WooCommerce rules to deliver excellent performance.
+This eliminates the need for typical caching plugins.

 CDN

-Kinsta’s CDN is powered by Cloudflare which means you can expect to speed up the delivery of your site’s assets including images, JavaScript, and CSS.
-This means that your online store’s pages will load incredibly fast for customers regardless of where they’re located.
-It also means that no secondary CDN domain is needed and you could see a speed improvement of up to 40%.
+Kinsta’s CDN is powered by Cloudflare, which has over 260 points of worldwide presence, so you can expect to speed up the delivery of your site’s assets including images, JavaScript, and CSS.
+This means that your online store’s pages will load incredibly fast for customers regardless of location.
+It also means that no secondary CDN domain is needed and you could see a speed improvement of up to 44%.

-They have also recently integrated recently integrated Cloudflare for all clients, which results in a more secure firewall (DDoS protection included), HTTP/3 support, and wildcard SSL among others.
+Kinsta is fully integrated with enterprise-level Cloudflare for all clients, which results in a more secure firewall (DDoS protection included), HTTP/3 support, and wildcard SSL, among others.

 White-labeled cache plugin

-Kinsta handles caching for all of their customers at the server-level with their in-house developed, white-labeled caching plugin.
+Kinsta handles server-level caching for all its customers with its in-house developed, white-labeled caching plugin.
 This gives users more granular control over your online store’s caching.
 For example, you can automatically purge the cache when updates are made to your eCommerce store.

 Self-healing technology

-The team at Kinsta checks the status of your PHP service every minute.
+The Kinsta team checks your PHP service’s status every three minutes.
 If it goes down, the platform will automatically attempt to start it back up again.
 This minimizes any potential downtime for your online store.

 DevKinsta